lauramcastro/lauramcastro.github.io/publications_en.markdown

 If you happen to be interested in these or related areas, I am always open to collaboration!

-Here are some of my latest publications.
-If you cannot access them on the provided links, do not hesitate to <a href="mailto:lcastro@udc.gal">contact me</a> and ask me for a copy.
+Here are some of my latest publications (grey background highlights journal articles; pink background is used in other cases).
+If you cannot access the manuscripts using the provided links, do not hesitate to <a href="mailto:lcastro@udc.gal">contact me</a> and ask me for a copy.

 <div style="font-size: small; text-align: right">
 More references: